Accessibility at Wellington Regional Hospital

 • ultrasound appointments

-You can have an NZSL interpreter if you, your partner, child or whānau member are the patient.
+You can ask for an NZSL interpreter to be at your appointment.
 We don’t recommend using a family member as an interpreter.

+You can ask for a particular interpreter to be at your appointment.
 If the interpreter you want isn’t available, you can go ahead with the appointment with another interpreter.
 Otherwise, you can reschedule it for when the interpreter is available.

 Your options if you can’t get an interpreter